DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 contention is rather that not all people who watch videos on YouTube are casual two-minute viewers of specific videos’.[^04chapter3_36]

-By January 2009, it was estimated that 100.9 million viewers watched 6.3 billion videos on YouTube.com (62.6 videos per viewer) for a 43 per cent market share.
+>By January 2009, it was estimated that 100.9 million viewers watched 6.3 billion videos on YouTube.com (62.6 videos per viewer) for a 43 per cent market share.
 In comparison, Fox Interactive Media ranked a distant second in terms of videos viewed, with 552 million videos (3.7 per cent).
 On a global scale, 77 per cent of the total US Internet audience watched online video for an average of six hours in January 2009.[^04chapter3_37]

-But the focus is on consumption of online video, rather than production.
-In fact, towards the end of 2009, what we see is a shift in the way social media use was being reported; whereas so far the focus had been mainly on participation, and the way in which new participatory media opened up far wider audience interaction, at the end of 2009, the focus
+Towards the end of 2009, what we see is a shift in the way social media use was being reported; whereas so far the focus had been mainly on participation, and the way in which new participatory media opened up far wider audience interaction, at the end of 2009, the focus